 A major goal of the AAST is to provide research scholarships each year to young investigators to further trauma research and scholarships for Medical Students, Residents, and In-Training Fellows to attend the AAST Annual Meetings.

-ALL SCHOLARSHIP RECIPIENTS MUST ARRIVE IN DALLAS TUESDAY, SEPTEMBER 17, 2019
+ALL SCHOLARSHIP RECIPIENTS MUST ARRIVE IN WAIKOLOA TUESDAY, SEPTEMBER 08, 2020

-- Please read the instructions carefully prior to filling out the application.
+- Please read the instructions carefully before filling out the application.
 Applications not completed correctly will be disqualified.

 - Applications must be filled out electronically by June 1, 2021